-Name of Place Address Previous Level of significance New Category Comments The Heritage Council have assessed the place and determined it below the threshold for inclusion on the State Register.
+Name of Place Address Previous Level of significance New Category Comments Ascot Hotel (fmr) 1-13 Epsom Avenue, Ascot А 2 The later additions and alterations particularly in the latest program of works have diminished the aesthetic values of the place.
+The Heritage Council have assessed the place and determined it below the threshold for inclusion on the State Register.
 Bell Residence (fmr) 254 Fulham Street, Cloverdale A 2 The residence is of significance to the City of Belmont for historic, social and aesthetic values.
-Category 1 is being reserved for places of State Significance , however , is not considered to be of State significance .
-This place has not been nominated to be assessed for the State Register .
-Flame Trees Hawksburn Road, Rivervale A 3 The trees have landmark and historic value however they are not of state significance.
+Category 1 is being reserved for places of State Significance.
+This place has not been nominated to be assessed for the State Register.
+Flame Trees Hawksburn Road, Rivervale А 3 The trees have landmark and historic value however they are not of state significance.
 There has also been some loss of trees over time which has impacted the value.
 The place has been assessed for inclusion on the State Register of Heritage Places, but did not meet the criteria for a full Heritage assessment.
-St Anne's Church Complex 13 Hehir Street, Belmont A 2 The place is celebrated by the community for its aesthetic, social and historic values but is not of State significance.
+St Anne's Church Complex 13 Hehir Street, Belmont А 2 The place is celebrated by the community for its aesthetic, social and historic values but is not of State significance.
 The place has been assessed for inclusion on the State Register of Heritage Places but did not meet the criteria for a full Heritage assessment.

-Name of Place Address Previous Level of significance New Category Comments Tomato Lake Park Oats Street, Kewdale A 2 The park has considerable cultural heritage significance to Belmont but is not considered to be of State significance.
+Name of Place Address Previous Level of significance New Category Comments Tomato Lake Park Oats Street, Kewdale A 2 The park has considerable cultural heritage significance to Belmont.
 Category 1 is being reserved for places of State Significance.
 This place has not been nominated to be assessed for the State Register.
 Residence, 48 Riversdale Road - site 48 Riversdale Road, Rivervale С 4 The residence has been demolished since the 2016 Inventory; therefore the category has been changed to reflect its status as a site.
 Blacklock Residence (fmr) 11 Thompson Street, Ascot В 3 The association with the Blacklock family is marginal therefore the places value is limited to being an example of a home from this period.